tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/debounce.md

 title: "debounce()"
 linkTitle: "debounce()"
 show_in_table: true
+category: Filtering and Selection
 description: Limit the number of elements in the stream to some number per period, dropping anything over the limit during the period.
 ---